 Healthcare ComplianceAdam Law is pleased to represent healthcare organizations and professionals looking for trusted counsel in sensitive compliance inquiries, internal investigations, and payer disputes.
 Ms. Adam has over 20 years of experience in healthcare compliance, investigations, and litigation.
-She is the immediate past Chairperson of the Health Law Section of the State Bar of Georgia and a frequent writer and speaker on a range of healthcare topics.
+She is a past Chairperson of the Health Law Section of the State Bar of Georgia and a frequent writer and speaker on a range of healthcare topics.

 |Anti-Kickback Statute Compliance

 Corporate Integrity Agreements

 NCD and LCD Compliance

 Adam Law partners with healthcare clients to navigate difficult compliance issues, so that you can maintain focus on your core mission of serving patients and protecting the bottom line.
 Compliance should not bankrupt your organization.
 Adam Law delivers value-driven, sensible advice to reduce the disruption and expense of compliance inquiries.